 Get-OrganizationRelationship | Fl

-Users can open their outlook calendar and add users from another organization to check their free/busy information.
-This will really help the user while scheduling meeting with partner organization users.
-Let’s check the results of the organization relationship.
+Users can open their Outlook calendar and add users from another organization to view their free/busy information.
+This feature can be particularly helpful when scheduling meetings with users from partner organizations.
+Now, let’s examine the results of the relationship between the two organizations.

 FAQs

-If you have recently created Organization relationship in both the tenants and testing it straight away, then you may not be able to see calendar information of the external office 365 user just yet.
-You may get below message displayed when you try to check the calendar information of external user.
+If you have recently created an organizational relationship with both tenants and are testing it immediately, you may not be able to see the calendar information of the external Office 365 user just yet.
+When checking an external user’s calendar information, you may encounter the following message.

 - No Information – No free/busy information could be retrieved.